yuenche/MLOpsTemplate/src/workshop/documents/part_5.md

     > Action Items:
     > 1. Create a pull request from integration to main (if you have no changes in integration, first commit a simple change in your own dev branch by adding a comment to the score.py script for instance), and bring this over to integration via a Pull Request from your dev branch to integration.
 Once the CI workflow has completed, a Pull Request from integration to main will be automatically created.
-    > 2. Observe the status of the Pull Request to main: it should have triggered the CD run (based on the workshop_cd.yml triggers definition), and there should be a rule that prevents merging the Pull Request until the CD workflow completes succesfully.
+    > 2. Observe the status of the Pull Request to main: it should have triggered the CD run (based on the workshop_cd.yml triggers definition), and there should be a rule that prevents merging the Pull Request until the CD workflow completes successfully.

 6. You can also implement a manual gate to introduce manual approval process prior to production deployment.
 It can be done by setting environment protection rules in GitHub.
 Please follow the [guide](https://cloudlumberjack.com/posts/github-actions-approvals/).